m0neZ/desAInz/docs/error_triage.md

 # Error Monitoring and Triage

 Unhandled exceptions from backend services are sent to Sentry when `SENTRY_DSN` is configured.
 Each request middleware attaches a `correlation_id` which Sentry stores as a tag for easy filtering.
+Logs also include structured `user`, `path`, and `method` fields for every request.

 1. Sign in to the Sentry dashboard.
 2. Select the environment matching your deployment.